Custom formulas: Syntax and definitions

 Syntax: ROLLAVG(metric, event, # of intervals)

 • Metric: The metric you wish to aggregate.
-This will be one of the metrics formulas listed above.
+This is one of the metrics formulas listed above.

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

 • Number of intervals: The number of five-minute intervals, hours, days, weeks, or months to include in the rolling average.
 For example, a daily chart allows rolling averages over daily intervals only.
 The maximum ranges for a rolling average are 36 five-minute intervals (this works out to three hours), 72 hours, 90 days, 12 weeks, or 12 months.